Two generalisations of sharp k-transitivity: The escape property

-This property will be exploited in \cref{s:ind use section} to find sufficient conditions for the existence of seed actions.
-Given the technical nature of the issues addressed here, some readers might want to skip it on a first read and head directly towards \cref{s:ind use section} for additional motivation.
-For the most general case considered here we use results from \cite{KS19}, of which we give a self-contained treatment for the reader's convenience.
-The arguments in subsections \cref{ss:free case} and \cref{ssection:Q} are, to the best of our knowledge, new, although the way they fit into the larger strategy is also inspired by \cite{KS19}.
+We exploit this property in \cref{s:ind use section} to find sufficient conditions for the existence of arc-extensive families.
+Given the technical nature of the issues addressed here, some readers might want to skip this section on a first read and jump to \cref{s:ind use section} for additional motivation.
+For the most general case considered here (with no additional assumptions on $\mc{N}$ or $\ind$), we use a proof technique from \cite{KS19}: specifically, we adapt an idea from the construction of strongly repulsive automorphisms in the proof of \cite[Theorem 3.12]{KS19}).
+The arguments in subsections \cref{ss:free case} and \cref{ssection:Q} are, to the best of our knowledge, new.